magento/devdocs/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.md

 The tool pre-processes (including compilation) and publishes the static view files.

 {:.bs-callout .bs-callout-info}
 Manual static content deployment is not required in "default" and "developer" modes.
-If you still want to deploy in these modes, use the -f option: `bin/magento setup:static-content:deploy -f [<languages>]` (Default language is en_US).
+If you still want to deploy in these modes, use the -f option: bin/magento setup:static-content:deploy -f.
+Check more details about the command in the [Deploy static view files]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-static-view.html) section.

 All errors occurring during `.less` files compilation are handled by the [`oyejorge/less.php`](https://github.com/oyejorge/less.php) third party library.